Navid200/xDrip/docs/Nightscout/HowToMenu.md

 Menus are used so that you can accomplish everything you need without having to deal with Linux command entry.
 The following shows one of the menus.
 ![](./images/Menus.png)

 There are two different sreas on the menu.
-On is at the top cointaining the different paramerts that can be entered identified with an orange enclosing marker.
+One is at the top containing the different paramerts that can be entered identified with an orange enclosing marker.